hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_cloud_metadata.rst

       If set to 0, the metadata file is disabled and will not be used.
 If set to 1, the metadata file is enabled and will be passed to cloud-init in priority order.

+* **priority** (Integer):

+      An integer (including negative integers) indicating the metadata file priority.
+Lower numbers have highter priority and will be included earlier in the collation order.

 * **metadata** (String):